 I am a little biased about automated test cases.
-In the end you will have a manual test.
+In the end, you will have a manual test.
 Most systems I know cannot be completely tested using an automated test system.
 Developing a specialized solution in one project is totally different to a product that developed once and sold many times.
-Writing test cases can be quite difficult and time consuming. if you have to re-write them for every new project it might turn out easier to just perform then
+Writing test cases can be quite difficult and time-consuming. if you have to re-write them for every new project it might turn out easier to just perform them

-On the other hand automated test cases definitely will improve quality.
-But the are no guarantee for successful test with your customer.
+On the other hand, automated test cases definitely will improve quality.
+But, the are no guarantee for successful test with your customer.
 You will never reach a point where you have your system covered 100% by your automated tests.
 See it reaching light speed.
 You never can and getting closer will cost you more and more energy.
-Also automated test cases are just source code that might contains bugs ore may simply be wrong.
+Also automated test cases are just source code that might contain bugs ore may simply be wrong.

 There is lots more to say about testing.
 Important is to test early, often, quick and separated and as realistic as you can.